Study casting doubt on Bolivian election fraud triggers controversy

 The OAS in a statement on Friday dismissed the MIT study as “unscientific.”

+A spokesman for MIT said the study was conducted by its scientists on an independent basis for the Washington-based Center for Economic and Policy Research and did not necessarily reflect the views of the university.

-Bolivia will run a fresh election in May.
-The MIT study prompted Morales, who fled Bolivia first to Mexico and then to Argentina, to call on Sunday for the “democratic” international community to steward the upcoming election carefully.
+The study prompted Morales, who fled Bolivia first to Mexico and then to Argentina, to call on Sunday for the “democratic” international community to steward the May election carefully.

 “The coup-mongerers intend to disqualify our candidates,” Morales wrote on Twitter.